 Why Trust Banks & Brower with Your Property Crime Defense?

-Brad Banks and Adam Brower are attorneys on a mission.
-They joined forces more than 20 years ago to represent criminal defense clients throughout Indiana.
+The attorneys at Banks & Brower represent criminal defense clients all throughout Indiana.
 With former prosecutors in our firm, Banks & Brower is uniquely suited to represent criminal defendants, as they know exactly how the opposing side thinks.

 Banks & Brower have proven results, with a long history of satisfied clients.
 In fact, the firm has the highest number of five-star Google reviews in Indianapolis.
 Clients trust the firm with simple to complex property crime cases because of its history of success, hard-working attorneys, and accessibility.
 Our criminal defense lawyers are available to clients 24 hours a day, seven days a week.
 They strive to exceed client expectations and to garner the best possible results for each client that comes to them for representation.
 Experience the Banks & Brower difference yourself – contact us for a free consultation about your Indianapolis property crime case.